-Have you ever had a photograph in a frame for so long that it has become stuck to the glass and can’t figure out how to get it off?
+Have you ever had a photograph in a frame for so long that it has become stuck to the glass> How to figure out how to remove the glass?

 I recently ran into this problem after my family had some new family portraits done.
 My wife decided it was time to update some of the picture frames around the house and found one photo, despite being only in the frame for a year, had become stuck to the glass.